 Managed SaaS simplicity.
 We handle infrastructure, security, updates, and scaling.
 You handle support automation.
 No on-call rotations, no capacity planning, no security patch scrambles.
 Trade control for convenience.

-Teams without dedicated DevOps find Hay faster to deploy and maintain.
+Teams without dedicated DevOps find Hay.chat faster to deploy and maintain.
 Teams with strong DevOps who prioritize data control might prefer Chatwoot.

 Chatwoot